datalad/datalad/docs/source/customization.rst

 As the name suggests, a :term:`DataLad extension` package is a proper Python package.
 Consequently, there is a significant amount of boilerplate code involved in the creation of a new Datalad extension.
-However, this overhead enables a number of useful features for extension developers:
+However, this overhead enables a number of useful features for extension developers.
+Extensions can

-- extensions can provide any number of additional commands that can be grouped into labeled command suites, and are automatically exposed via the standard DataLad commandline and Python API
+- provide any number of additional commands that can be grouped into labeled command suites, and are automatically exposed via the standard DataLad commandline and Python API if specified in `datalad.extensions` `entry_points`
+- define `datalad.metadata.extractors` for additional metadata
-- extensions can define `entry_points` for any number of additional metadata extractors that become automatically available to DataLad
+  extractors, and `datalad.metadata.indexers` `entry_points` for additional metadata indexers that become automatically available to DataLad
-- extensions can define `entry_points` for their test suites, such that the standard `datalad test` command will automatically run these tests in addition to the tests shipped with Datalad core
+- define `datalad.tests` `entry_points` for their test suites, such that the standard `datalad test` command will automatically run these tests in addition to the tests shipped with Datalad core
-- extensions can ship additional dataset procedures by installing them into a directory ``resources/procedures`` underneath the extension module directory
+- ship additional dataset procedures by installing them into a directory ``resources/procedures`` underneath the extension module directory
+- ship additional downloaders listed in `datalad.downloaders` `entry_points`

 Using an extension